Moving Maine Forward

-2. Establish straightforward and consistent capacity percentages for indoor and outdoor gatherings.
+2. Have straightforward guidance for indoor and outdoor gatherings.

-- Effective March 26: The capacity limit for indoor gatherings will increase to 50 percent, and outdoor gatherings to 75 percent.
+- Now: The capacity limit for indoor gatherings is 50 percent, and outdoor gatherings is 75 percent.

-- Effective May 24: The capacity limit for indoor gatherings will increase to 75 percent, and outdoor gatherings to 100 percent.
+- Effective May 24: All capacity limits for indoor gatherings and outdoor gatherings are lifted.